codacy/docs/docs/repositories-configure/adjusting-quality-settings.md

 -   **Coverage variation is under:** Pull requests or commits are marked not up to standards if they introduce a variation to coverage lower than the set value.

     !!! tip
-        Set this gate to a value **between -5.00% and -1.00%**.
-This will ensure that:

-        -   Codacy marks as not up to standards pull requests that **drop coverage by 5% or more**
-        -   Developers have a **1% coverage drop margin** so they aren't blocked [while performing some types of code refactors](../faq/code-analysis/why-does-codacy-show-unexpected-coverage-changes.md#example-pull-request-coverage-variation-is-negative-but-no-files-have-coverage-variation)
+        **Set this gate to -0.10% or lower.** This will ensure that developers have a coverage drop margin so they aren't blocked [while performing some types of code refactors](../faq/code-analysis/why-does-codacy-show-unexpected-coverage-changes.md#example-pull-request-coverage-variation-is-negative-but-no-files-have-coverage-variation)

         To ensure that the changes in each pull request have a minimum level of coverage, use the gate **Diff coverage is under** instead.